-3.1.2 Upper degrees of freedom
+3.2.2 Upper body degrees of freedom

-After have obtained the relationship between the center of the body robot and the leg's extrems, we have to determine the relationship from the body reference system to the camera reference system.
-We construct the Transformation applying the rotational and translational matrices that bring the camera reference system to the robot body reference system We call upper degrees of freedom to the articulations that take part in the chain of the robots articulations from the base reference system to the camera reference system..
+After building the expression of the relationship between the robot's body reference system and the leg's, we have to determine the relationship between the body reference system and the camera reference system.
+We construct the transformation applying the rotational and translational matrices of the joints and rods that connect the camera reference system to the robot body reference system.